 How many lawsuits are there against Kalshi?

-As of late February 2026, Kalshi is involved in approximately 20+ federal and state lawsuits plus additional state court cases.
-These include seven cases where Kalshi sued state regulators (NV, NJ, MD, OH, NY, CT, TN, UT), eight-plus cases where state commissions and tribes sued Kalshi (including Nevada's Feb.
-18 enforcement action), and six consumer class actions (in NY, IL, AL, OR).
-There are also seven Statute of Anne recovery claims in six states.
+As of mid-March 2026, Kalshi is involved in lawsuits in at least 13 states.
+These include 10 states where Kalshi has sued regulators (NV, NJ, MD, OH, NY, CT, TN, UT, IA, AZ), eight states and two tribes that have sued Kalshi, criminal charges in Arizona, six consumer class actions (in NY, IL, AL, OR), and seven Statute of Anne recovery claims in six states.
+Gaming attorney Daniel Wallach counts eight states and two Native American tribes with pending lawsuits against Kalshi.

 How many lawsuits are there against Polymarket?

-Polymarket faces at least five active legal matters: the Nevada enforcement action, its preemptive suit against Massachusetts, and three consumer class actions in New York.
+Polymarket faces at least five active legal matters: the Nevada enforcement action (remanded to state court), its preemptive suit against Massachusetts, and three consumer class actions in New York.
 This is in addition to its resolved 2022 CFTC settlement and the closed 2024 FBI/DOJ investigation.

 Is Kalshi legal in my state?